 Specialty door hardware isn’t only used in animal exhibits.
 It is also used in veterinary clinic areas where animals may be taken for treatment as well as quarantine centers.
 Animal crowding systems use doors on sliding track hardware to gently coax animals forward into examination rooms.
 Facilities managers should keep safety and utility in mind when selecting doors for these portions of the zoo.

 This is why it is important to work with a company that has experience producing zoo hardware for facilities.
 Zoo managers need to know that the hardware they are getting is designed with all these concerns in mind so that they can rest assured their goals are being accomplished.
-Researching zoo and veterinary hardware ahead of time ensures that doors and hardware will work exactly as needed once installed.
+Researching zoo and veterinary hardware ahead of time ensure that doors and hardware will work exactly as needed once installed.

 Technology & Zoo Management